ceramicstudio/use-ceramic/README.md

 import type { CeramicApi } from "@ceramicnetwork/common";

 interface CeramicService {
-  connect(): Promise<EthereumAuthProvider>; // Acquires a web3 provider via Web3Modal, returns an instance of EtereumAuthProvide authenticate(authProvider: AuthProvider); // Sets up a Ceramic DID using the authProvider; authenticates a user
+  authenticate(authProvider?: AuthProvider); // Sets up a Ceramic DID using the authProvider; authenticates a user
+  // ^^ If passed, `authProvider` parameter is used.
+If not, we try to acquire it from `connect` argument of `CeramicService`.
   client: CeramicApi; // Instance of Ceramic
   did: DID; // Get DID of the user.
 Throws an error if not authenticated yet
   isAuthenticated: boolean; // Indicate if the user is authenticated